Day Centre for the homeless and vulnerable in Worcester

 Support and mentoring

-For those people who are committed to making positive changes in their lives and escape the homeless cycle, we offer professional help to help them along their journey.
+For those committed to making positive changes in their lives and escape the homeless cycle, we offer help to assist in their journey.

 Our staff are skilled at listening, supporting and providing advice, as well as introducing them to other agencies who can help at the right time.
-We also have a team of trained volunteers who befriend homeless people, giving them social support and guidance.
+We also have a team of trained volunteers who befriend people who are experiencing homelessness, giving them social support and guidance.

-We treat everyone with sensitive, non-judgemental acceptance; we respects their wishes and enable them to make decisions about their own lives.
+We treat everyone with sensitive, non-judgemental acceptance; we respects people’s wishes and empower people to realise their full potential.

 *Names have been changed in our case studies.